zu6koff/tma-tunnel/readme.md

 ### 1. Configuration file
 Create a `tma-tunnel.config.json` file in the root of the project.
 Specify the following parameters in it:
 #### `botToken`
 Token from the bot settings is required to work with the API.
-Required field
+Required field.
 #### `userIds`
 An array of user ids who need to change the link in the menu button.
-Required field
+Required field.

 Example file:
 ```json